codedpalette/sketches/README.md

 # Sketches

 This is a repository for my generative art sketches.
-I'm using TypeScript with [Pixi.js](https://pixijs.com/) for all my works, with plans to add [Three.js](https://threejs.org/) (there are some unfinished 3D sketches on a `master_backup` branch, which I plan to rewrite) and pure WebGL API.
-You can preview them on my [Github Pages](https://monkeyroar.github.io/sketches/).
+I'm using TypeScript for all my works and various graphics libraries, such as [Pixi.js](https://pixijs.com/) and [Three.js](https://threejs.org/), along with the pure WebGL API.
+You can preview them on my Github Pages [website](https://monkeyroar.github.io).

-**TODO:** Update link

 ## Installation